mgechev/angular-aop/README.md

 * `after` - executes given service after the matched methods are invoked.
 * `around` - executes given service before and after the matched methods are invoked.
 * `onThrowOf` - executes when an `Error` is thrown by method from the given set of matched methods.
-* `onResolveOf` - executes after promise returned by a method from the given set of matched method is resolved but before the resolve callback is invoked.
+* `onResolveOf` - executes after promise returned by a method from the given set of matched methods is resolved but before the resolve callback is invoked.
-* `afterResolveOf` - executes after promise returned by a method from the given set of matched method is resolved but after the resolve callback is invoked.
+* `afterResolveOf` - executes after promise returned by a method from the given set of matched methods is resolved but after the resolve callback is invoked.
-* `onRejectOf` - executes after promise returned by a method from the given set of matched method is rejected.
+* `onRejectOf` - executes after promise returned by a method from the given set of matched methods is rejected.

 Aspects can be applied not only to objects but also to functions: